TitasDas/DocuWise/README.md

 # Goal:
-The idea is to be able to build a full fledged question answering system that can condense knowledge from pdf documents.
+The idea is to be able to build a full fledged question answering system that can condense knowledge from pdf documents well enough to be able to answer a set of questions.

 # Whats done so far :